xzjia/guideline/source_en/ArchitectureInDetail/WebServiceDetail/REST.rst

 |

 * | Adding the mapping definition of Bean
-  | In the subsequent implementations, Entity class and Resource class are copied by using "\ :doc:`../GeneralFuncDetail/Dozer`\" .
+  | In the subsequent implementations, Entity class and Resource class are copied by using "\
   | Joda-Time classes namely, ``org.joda.time.DateTime``\  and \ ``org.joda.time.LocalDate``\  are included in the JavaBean shown above.
-However, Joda-Time objects are not correctly copied if "\ :doc:`../GeneralFuncDetail/Dozer`\ " is used for copying.
+However, Joda-Time objects are not correctly copied if "\
   | Therefore, it is necessary to apply ":ref:`RESTAppendixCopyJodaObjectByBeanConvert`" to copy the objects correctly.

 |